Chiesi Farmaceutici: History

+In 2022, Chiesi celebrated the start of construction of the new “Biotech Center of Excellence”, located next to the Group’s current Italian production site in Parma.
+The new R&D and production hub will be operational in 2024, thanks to an investment of 85 million euros, which will allow Chiesi to consolidate its know-how in the field of biotechnology products.
+The new Centre will embrace the whole end-to-end supply chain, with the first products expected to enter the market in 2025.
+In line with Chiesi's commitment as a B Corp, the Centre will be built sustainably and in compliance with LEED criteria.

 Therapeutic areas

-Chiesi Farmaceutici researches and develops therapeutic solutions for respiratory diseases as Asthma and COPD (Chronic Obstructive Pulmonary Disease), both characterized by a reduction in the respiratory flow but driven by a different pathophysiological pathway.
-New drugs are based on a technology which allows the creation of spray solutions for inhalation of extrafine particles.
+Chiesi Farmaceutici researches and develops therapeutic solutions for respiratory diseases such as Asthma and COPD (Chronic Obstructive Pulmonary Disease), both characterized by a reduction in the respiratory flow but driven by a different pathophysiological pathway.
+New drugs are based on a technology which allows the creation of spray solutions for the inhalation of extra fine particles.

-The company has his focus also on the preterm babies’ care, specifically regarding the treatment of Respiratory Distress Syndrome (RDS) and apnea conditions, both due to an under-development of the respiratory system.
+The company also has its focus on preterm babies’ care, specifically regarding the treatment of Respiratory Distress Syndrome (RDS) and apnea conditions, both due to an under-development of the respiratory system.
 Natural surfactant administered via intra-tracheal route treats RDS, and may also be used for the prophylaxis in neonates at high risk of developing the disease.
-For the more severe apnoea episodes stimulant drugs are needed, such as caffeine-based treatments.
+For the more severe apnoea episodes, stimulant drugs are needed, such as caffeine-based treatments.

 Chiesi Farmaceutici is developing new therapeutic solutions in the area of rare and ultra-rare diseases.
 For limbal stem cell deficiency (LSCD), a rare eye condition that may lead to blindness, a stem cell treatment has been developed and is marketed in Europe.
 In 2018, Chiesi achieved European marketing authorization for velmanase alfa, a first-in-class enzyme replacement therapy for alfa-mannosidosis, an ultra-rare condition.
 Chiesi is also present in nephropathic cystinosis and is developing a new product in Fabry disease.